 Consider to start drip feeding teaser content up to a month in advance

-A few creative ideas:
+A few creative ideas for pre-launch:

 Short promo video or snippet of music video